Archivo General de Simancas

 The chronological evolution of the institution has been influenced by the history of the Crown of Castile.
 The moments of strength or weakness of the Spanish monarchy have been reflected in the regularity of documents' arrivals or conversely in the shortages of resources.
 A major milestone occurred in 1588, when Philip II of Spain issued the charter of the Archives of Simancas, a key document for understanding the management of both this archive and others in the peninsula.
 Also, the damage suffered during the Spanish War of Independence (the Peninsular War) had a major impact on the institution.

 Currently, the AGS is a cultural institution funded by the Ministry of Culture of Spain dedicated to conservation, cataloging and research.
 These activities have brought about the reputation of the archive as one of the cornerstones of the Iberian Peninsula in its preservation and custody of documents.

-UNESCO awarded the General Archive of Simancas with the distinction of World Heritage Site in 2017 within its category Memory of the World Programme.
+UNESCO awarded the General Archive of Simancas in 2017 by inscribing it on the Memory of the World International Register.

 Location

 The archive was placed in Simancas, a town some 10 km away from Valladolid.
-The place was not chosen randomly but was selected because it was well-fortified and easily defended.
+The place was chosen because it was well-fortified and easily defended.